 How to Announce Your Engagement!

-As soon as he (or she!) has popped the question you’ll probably want to start sharing your excitement, but give your engagement announcement just a little bit of thought before you post your cute selfie to instagram…
+As soon as he (or she!) has popped the question you may feel rushed to share your news and excitement, but give your engagement announcement just a little bit of thought before you post your cute selfie to instagram!

 Traditional engagement announcement etiquette is that the bride’s parents be the first to be informed of their daughter’s engagement (once the groom had asked for the bride’s parents permission in advance).
 Second, of course – followed shortly after – is the announcement to the groom’s parents.